AltspaceVR/secret-caesar/README.md

 ## Credits and License

 The game [Secret Hitler](http://secrethitler.com/) was created by Mike Boxleiter, Tommy Maranges, Max Temkin, and Mac Schubert.
 Mackenzie Schubert did the illustrations.
 It was adapted for VR by Steven Vergenz.
-The original board game and this derivative work are licensed under a Creative Commons BY-NC-SA 4.0 license.
+The original board game and this derivative work are licensed under a [Creative Commons BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.

-The recording of Wagner's *Ride of the Valkyries* used in this game was recorded by the University of Chicago Orchestra, and is under a Creative Commons BY-NC-ND 3.0 license.
+The recording of Wagner's *Die Walküre - Ride of the Valkyries* used in this game was recorded by the University of Chicago Orchestra, and is under a [Creative Commons BY-NC-ND 3.0](https://creativecommons.org/licenses/by-nc-nd/3.0/) license.

-The recording of Beethoven's *Symphony No. 5 in Cm - Andante con moto* used in this game was recorded by the Fulda Symphonic Orchestra, and is under a Creative Commons BY-SA 3.0 license.
+The recording of Beethoven's *Symphony No. 5 in Cm - Andante con moto* used in this game was recorded by the Fulda Symphonic Orchestra, and is under a [Creative Commons BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/) license.